Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 getThirdPartyId(): Promise<string>
 ```

-* A Promise object is returned which is resolved with the `thirdPartyId` value.
+* A Promise object is returned and is resolved with the `thirdPartyId` value.

 ### Example